-Students entering Year 10: Select one English elective (2 units), Mathematics (2 units) and Humanities (2 units), plus other units to a maximum of 12 units.
+Students entering Year 10: Select one English elective (2 units), Mathematics (2 units) and Humanities (2 units), at least one semester of Science, Health and Physical Education and Arts/Technology plus other units to a maximum of 12 units.
 A VCE subject or Language will account for two of these units.
-Use the guidelines for Year 10 Academic Program (page 10) to ensure you fulfil the selection requirements.
+Use the guidelines for Year 10 Academic Program (page 11) to ensure you fulfil the selection requirements.